- Other Group websites

 A year later, Elecnor also received the UNE 19601 Management System for Criminal Compliance certification, considered the main standard in Spain for designing and coordinating crime prevention and criminal risk systems.

-All those working within the Elecnor Group are obliged to report all irregular practices or potential crimes that may come to light or be witnessed.
-Elecnor has a procedure for this eventuality that allows all its employees to confidentially communicate, without fear of reprisals, any conduct that is not in line with the Code of Ethics, the policies and procedures that expand on it, or with the law.
+All Elecnor employees are required to report any irregular practices or conduct or potential crimes that they are aware of or have witnessed.
+Elecnor has a procedure for this eventuality that allows all its employees to confidentially communicate, in good faith and without fear of reprisals, any conduct that is not in line with Elecnor's Code of Ethics, the rules on which it is based, policies and procedures that expand on it, or with the law.